 To be held in our farmhouse workshop in Dundraw, Cumbria.

 All tools and materials are provided but you may bring your own if you have them and we can advise on their suitability.
 There is a materials charge of approximately £150 included in the price of the workshop.
-This covers absolutely all materials required to complete your lathe, including hand forged turning centres and a mandrel to continue your turning.
+This covers absolutely all materials required to complete your lathe, including hand forged turning centres.

 Turning hook tools are provided for use during the workshop but are NOT included within the workshop cost – these may be made available for participants to purchase at the end of the workshop.

 ALTERNATIVELY…It is possible to tag a fifth day on to the end of the workshop where participants can learn to forge their own hook tools.
-This is normally £140 per person as a standalone workshop but if enough wanted to include this the price would be reduced to £120 each as a bolt on.
+If you wish to add this option the additional day is charged at £150.
 This includes all steel and gas for forging, and of course refreshments and lunch.
 This means that participants would be able to go away 100% ready to carry on turning with a couple of tools that they have made themselves.

 All refreshments and lunches provided for the duration of the workshop.

 Further information will be sent via email upon confirmation of booking.